Photo Credit: Press

 Australia seems to have got it recently.
 From Amyl and the Sniffers to The Chats, Australia has been producing acts with a 21st-century punk rock sound.
 Stand Atlantic takes its rightful place among Australia’s punk pantheon with their newest album F.E.A.R.

-Stand Atlantic (initially known as What It’s Worth) formed in 2012 as a four-piece band in Sydney, New South Wales.
+Stand Atlantic (initially known as What It’s Worth) was formed in 2012 as a four-piece band in Sydney, New South Wales.
 Five years, several EPs, and one unlikely Ariana Grande (“Break Free” in 2016) cover later, the band was signed to Hopeless Records.
 A supporting slot for New Found Glory’s tour of Australia cemented this act as the future of driving pop-punk in Oceania.
 From their founding, Stand Atlantic has been unabashed about letting their poppier, even dancier influences shine through, crafting songs that have an edge while maintaining a dance floor sensibility.
 Above everything else it seems, Stand Atlantic wants you to have fun and who can find fault in that?
-F.E.A.R. is Stand Atlantic’s first post-COVID-19 album.
+F.E.A.R. is Stand Atlantic’s first (post?)
+COVID-19 album.
 And what an album it is.

 F.E.A.R. kicks off with a bang.
 The album opener “Doomsday” begins with an unmistakable electronic menace, sounding a lot like The Spits before vocalist Bonnie Fraser swoops in and makes the song into a joyfully defiant ode to the new normal of a fresh apocalypse every morning.
 The COVID-19-era exhaustion is palpable here as in so many albums recently released but the energy is bright and hopeful.